Adam Fleming

 In 2022, Marianna was named the British Press Guild's Audio Presenter of the Year and Royal Television Society Innovation winner.

-This year, Marianna received the Gold Award at the Radio Academy Audio & Radio Industry Awards (ARIAS) in the 'Best Speech Presenter' category.
+This year, Marianna received the Gold Award at the Radio Academy Audio & Radio Industry Awards (ARIAS) in the 'Best Speech Presenter' category and also received the 'Best Host' award at the 2024 British Podcast Awards.

 Martina Navratilova